Meet the Counselors

 Director

-Nicole is a graduate of University of Vermont’s undergraduate and graduate degree programs, with a Master of Science from the Mental Health Counseling program in 2002.
-She has been a Licensed Clinical Mental Health Counselor for adults, children, and families in Vermont for the past 20 years working in a variety of school, clinical, and private practice settings.
+Nicole is a graduate of the University of Vermont’s undergraduate and graduate degree programs, with a Master of Science from the Mental Health Counseling program in 2002.
+She has been a Licensed Clinical Mental Health Counselor for adults, children, and families in Vermont for the past 20 years, working in a variety of school, clinical, and private practice settings.
 She was the founding therapist and director of Hannah’s House, a nonprofit community mental health center in Waitsfield, Vermont.
-As the director of Counseling and Wellness Center since 2017 for Norwich, she works on program development provides student support, and oversees the department.
-Her dog Rio is a therapy certified dog, and is often a campus visitor.
+As the director of the Counseling and Wellness Center (CWC) since 2017, she works on program development, provides student support, and oversees the department.
+Her dog, Rio, is therapy-certified and is often a campus visitor.

 Clinical Director